nlebedenco/clarinet/README.md

 cmake \path\to\clarinet -DBUILD_SHARED_LIBS=ON
 ```

-Note that `BUILD_SHARED_LIBS` is defined as an option so it does not affect submodules which will always be linked
+Note that `BUILD_SHARED_LIBS` is defined as an option, so it does not affect submodules which will always be linked
 statically unless otherwise noted.

 #### Debug vs Release